-Back in the Tour de France for only the second time the Grand Colombier is an unheralded climb that offers a physical test and rewards with impressive views.
+Back in the Tour de France for only the second time the Grand Colombier is an unheralded climb that offers a physical test and then rewards with impressive views.

 Higher up and the road crosses a cattle grid and enters the final open section and there’s a steady gradient to the top with pastures and views of the Rhone valley below.